mcfletch/listener/README.rst

           features for pre and post-processing the audio if necessary however, so far those features don't actually work, at least they don't seem to work wrt storing data etc.
-    * record each utterance into ram-disk or the like
+    * record each utterance into ram-disk (or disk)
-        * currently this is being done in the vader component
+        * currently this is being done in the vader component and is just being dumped to home directory rather than ram disk
     * provide "correct that" style training/grammar updates
       * use the already-uttered sound-file to do the training
       * train acousticly *and* update language model